eCOMM Merchant Solutions Statement on SCA

 3. Whitelisted merchants

 Cardholders can assign businesses to a whitelist of "Trusted Beneficiaries", which are maintained by their bank.
 These whitelisted merchants will be exempt from 3D Secure, so customers who regularly shop with a given business will be able to avoid SCA requirements.
 Whether a cardholder's request is granted is up to their issuer, who can turn down the proposed exemption or withdraw it at any time.
-Currently, many issuers are not ready to support whitelisting by 14 September. eComm Merchant Solutions is monitoring the situation and will provide a relevant update.
+Currently, many issuers are not ready to support whitelisting. eCOMM Merchant Solutions is monitoring the situation and will provide a relevant update.

 We advise our merchants who have a regular relationship with large numbers of customers to consider how best to motivate them to put you on their whitelist.